-Banksy-funded rescue boat requires 'immediate assistance'
+Migrants on a Banksy-funded rescue boat have been transferred to another vessel

 "The crew managed to keep #LouiseMichel stable for almost 12h now.
 Our new friends told us they lost 3 friends on their journey already.
 Including the dead body in our one life raft, that makes 4 lives vanished because of Fortress Europe," it said in its most recent tweet.

-The pink vessel, named after a French anarchist and bought by Banksy from the proceeds of one of his artworks, aims to "uphold maritime law and rescue anyone in peril without prejudice," according to the project's website.
+The pink vessel, named after a French anarchist, aims to "uphold maritime law and rescue anyone in peril without prejudice," according to the project's website.

-The artist spray-painted the boat with a fire extinguisher and also created an artwork of a girl in a life jacket, who is shown stretching out one hand towards a heart-shaped lifebelt.
+Banksy spray-painted the boat with a fire extinguisher and also created an artwork of a girl in a life jacket, who is shown stretching out one hand towards a heart-shaped lifebelt.

 The image bears a resemblance to the artist's famous "Girl with Balloon" stencil murals.